Stability and security considerations

 The dyncall library is thread-safe and reentrant, by means that it works correctly during execution of multiple threads if, and only if there is at most a single thread pushing arguments to one CallVM.
 Since there’s no limitation on the number of created CallVM objects, it is recommended to keep a copy per thread if mutliple threads make use of dyncall in parallel.
 Invoking the call should always be thread-safe, however, whether the called function is thread-safe is up to the programmer to verify, of course.

 Currently, the dyncall library supports all of ANSI C’s integer, ﬂoating point and pointer types as function call arguments and return values.
-Additionally, C++’s bool and C99’s _Bool types are supported.
+Additionally, C++’s bool and C99’s _Bool types are supported across all supported platforms.
 Due to the still rare and often incomplete support of the long double type on various platforms, the latter is currently not oﬃcially supported.
+Also, _Complex is currently not supported.

 The dyncall library should be extended by a wide variety of other calling conventions and ported to other